-Founded in 2008 and registered in the Netherlands as an international non-profit organisation, the European Climate Foundation is a strategic regranter whose aims are to promote climate and energy policies that will reduce Europe's greenhouse gas emissions, and to help Europe play a stronger international leadership role in mitigating climate change.
-It undertakes research and technical analysis and strategic communications, convenes partnerships between policy-makers and other representative groups, and co-ordinates high-level political and diplomatic action.
+AKO Foundation support since 2020 Founded in 2008, the European Climate Foundation (ECF) is a strategic re-granter whose aims are to promote climate and energy policies that will reduce Europe's greenhouse gas emissions, and to help Europe play a stronger international leadership role in mitigating climate change.
+It undertakes research and technical analysis and strategic communications, convenes partnerships between policy-makers and other representative groups, and co-ordinates high-

-The Foundation provides unrestricted support to ECF; and has also made a grant to the Pooled Fund on International Energy (PIE), a re-granting entity that works to build a broad-based field of partners, grantees, and other actors to shift the power sector from coal to clean.
+The Foundation provides unrestricted support to ECF; and has also made grants to the Pooled Fund on International Energy (PIE), a re-granting entity within ECF, towards shifting both the power and steel sectors from coal to clean.